mholetzko/permetix/clients/c/README.md

 # C License Client

-Simple C library for integrating with the Mercedes-Benz License Server.
+Simple C library for integrating with the Cloud License Server.

 ## Features